PinaGruden/TDOA_tracking_master/README.md

 Copyright (c) 2021, Pina Gruden

-## Required Matlab version and toolboxes
+## 1.1.
+Required Matlab version and toolboxes

-This package was developed and tested with Matlab version 2022a (9.12).
+This package was developed and tested with **Matlab version 2022a (9.12)**.
 It uses the following Matlab toolboxes:
 - *Signal Processing Toolbox*
 - *Statistics and Machine Learning Toolbox*
+- *Curve Fitting Toolbox*

-## Package contents
+## 1.2.
+Package contents
-Package contains folders and functions that execute pre-processing, measurement extraction and TDOA tracking.
+Package contains folders and functions that execute pre-processing, measurement extraction, and TDOA tracking.

-The package contains the following functions, scripts and files in the main folder:
+The package contains the following functions, scripts, and files in the main folder:

 - `A1_Compute_CrossCorrelograms.m` - main script that computes cross-correlograms.
 - `A2_ExtractMeasurements_and_TrackTDOAs.m` - main script that extracts measurements from cross-correlograms and extracts TDOA tracks from them.